Fifteen Guinea Special: 2013 re-run

 LMS Class 5 45110 was not involved in the 2008 re-run as its mainline certificate had expired.
 However, 45110 ran over the Severn Valley Railway on 11 August 2008 with a special 1T57 service.
 The locomotive remained in service until the end of August 2008, when an extension to its ten-year boiler ticket expired.
-The engine has since been on static display, first at Barrow Hill Roundhouse, and then at The Engine House at Highley.
+The engine remained on static display when the 2013 re-run took place, first at Barrow Hill Roundhouse and then at The Engine House at Highley.
+As of September 2023, following a change of ownership the engine is now stored at Carnforth Motive Power Depot awaiting an overhaul.
+In October 2023, It was announced that plans are being looked at for a re-run of 1T57 to take place in 2028 for the 60th anniversary.
+45110 is intended to be involved as the goal is to have three of the four original engines from 1968 used.

 LMS Class 5 45305 was allocated to the original train back in 1968 for the Liverpool to Manchester legs of the trip but failed the night before with a collapsed firebox brick arch and was replaced by 45110.
 It was however able to take part in the 2013 re-run.
 For the 2013 re-run the original route through Newton le Willows was unavailable due to electrification work so the tour went down the route via Hunts Cross and Warrington Central which hadn't seen steam traction since the end of steam in 1968.
 As a result of the electrification work it wasn't possible to reach Manchester Victoria so the engine changes took place at Longsight.